legalthings/permission-matcher-js/README.md

 // outputs ['full-access', 'read', 'write']
 ```

-## Bower
+## Releasing a new build
-When changes are made to the source `/src/permission-matcher.js` make sure to update the bower version aswell.
+When changes are made to the source `/src/permission-matcher.js`, which is used for `NPM`, make sure to update the `Bower` version aswell.

-	browserify src/permission-matcher.js -o dist/permission-matcher.js --standalone PermissionMatcher

-This process will be automated in the future.
+Note that this process is currently done manually and should be automated in the future.

+	npm run browserify
+	npm run babel